How to Paint a Hummingbird, step by step tutorial on painting a beautiful hummingbird in acrylics. Beginner friendly!

 You see he has more green on his back than the hummer on the left.

-Also the red on his face is in a different spot, that is how it is, look at photos of hummers, you will find all sort of markings on them so roll with it and try a few.
+Also, the red on his face is in a different spot, that is how it is, look at photos of hummers, you will find all sorts of markings on them so roll with it and try a few.

 Add the Alizarin Crimson on his thorat.
 Just fill it in with gentle strokes.

-Paint his tummy area white, no worries on exactness as many of your on coming strokes will overlap the tummy.
+Paint his tummy area white, no worries about being exact as many of your future strokes will overlap the tummy area.

 Leading with the white edge of the brush I flick strokes on loosely to create his feathers. (the video gives you a good idea of how I do that)